LoTerra/curio-marketplace-frontend/README.md

-# LoTerra - NFT Raffles
+# Curio - NFT Marketplace

 To use this template, run `yarn start`.

-You need to have a environment file, example data:

-PUSHER_APP_KEY=XXXXXXXXXXXXXXXXXXXXX
-PUSHER_APP_CLUSTER=XX